Post-Impressionist Painting (c.1880-1895)

 The avant-garde was also caught by the rising tide of religiosity in the 1890s.
 Denis had embarked upon his career as a painter with the intention of becoming a second Fra Angelico; Bernard passed through mysticism to embrace a rigorous form of Roman Catholicism by 1894; and Serusier, under the influence of the recently converted Jan Verkade, adopted a system of mystical numbers devised by the Abbe Lenz to create an Ideal, sacred form of painting.

 Despite the consolidation of the 1890s, the decade should not be seen as a negative one, hovering in the shadow of the seemingly more brilliant, innovative 1880s.
 Rather, it was a period in which the achievements of the previous decade were modified and sustained to provide an inheritance for the twentieth century.
 In effect, it paved the way for the new modern art of the 1900s.
 The interest in colour pursued by Moreau, Besnard, La Touche and the Nabis, as well as by the Neo-Impressionists, together with the Nabis' persistent investigations of the distortion of external nature, laid the foundations for the Fauvism of Henri Matisse (1869-1954) and Andre Derain (1880-1954), which in turn influenced the Scottish Colourists and others.
-The continued veneration and reinterpretation of Paul Cezanne (1839-1906) guaranteed the accessibility of his work to the future Cubists Pablo Picasso (1881-1973) and Georges Braque (1882-1963).
+The continued veneration and reinterpretation of Paul Cezanne (1839-1906) - notably his masterpiece The Large Bathers (Les Grandes Baigneuses) (1894-1905) - guaranteed the accessibility of his work to future Cubists such as Pablo Picasso (1881-1973) and Georges Braque (1882-1963).